umlaeute/v4l2loopback/README.md

 the first few number are the same.
 (modules will be incompatible if the versions don't match. if you are lucky, the module will simply refuse to load. if you are unlucky, your computer will spit in your eye or do worse.)

+there are distribution-specific differences on how to get the correct kernel headers (or to install a compilation toolchain). documenting all those possibilities would go far beyond the scope of `v4l2loopback`. please understnd that we cannot provide support for questions regarding dependencies.

 # BUILD
 to build the kernel module run: